 Writing is a process of developing many skills, and the very last step in that process is writing letters on a piece of paper with a pencil or pen.

-For preschool children, the first step in the puzzle is to develop their fine and gross motor skills, and later to start learning to write their names by being introduced to letters in many different informal ways.
+For preschool children, the first step in the puzzle is to develop their fine and gross motor skills, and later to start learning to write their names by being introduced to letters of the alphabet in many different informal ways.

 There’s a reason children are wired to play for the first few years of their life.
 It’s how they learn.
-Everything else is a waste of time.
+Everything else is less important.

-Here is a quick breakdown of the steps involved in teaching your child to write their name.
+Below is a quick breakdown of the steps to teach your child to write their name.

 1. Develop General Fine and Gross Motor Skills

-In order for children to be able to write – a skill that requires fine motor control – they need to first develop their gross motor skills.
+In order for children to be able to write – a skill that requires fine motor control – the first thing they need to develop is their gross motor skills.

 Gross motor skills can be built through everyday movement and play activities.